radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 This setting is required for RDS Custom.
 * **DBClusterIdentifier**: string: The identifier of the DB cluster that the instance will belong to.
+* **DBInstanceArn**: string (ReadOnly): The Amazon Resource Name (ARN) for the DB instance.
 * **DBInstanceClass**: string: The compute and memory capacity of the DB instance, for example, db.m4.large.
 Not all DB instance classes are available in all AWS Regions, or for all database engines.
-* **DBInstanceIdentifier**: string: A name for the DB instance.
+* **DBInstanceIdentifier**: string (Identifier): A name for the DB instance.
 If you specify a name, AWS CloudFormation converts it to lowercase.
 If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the DB instance.
+* **DbiResourceId**: string (ReadOnly): The AWS Region-unique, immutable identifier for the DB instance.
+This identifier is found in AWS CloudTrail log entries whenever the AWS KMS key for the DB instance is accessed.
 * **DBName**: string: The meaning of this parameter differs according to the database engine you use.
 * **DBParameterGroupName**: string: The name of an existing DB parameter group or a reference to an AWS::RDS::DBParameterGroup resource created in the template.
 * **DBSecurityGroups**: string[]: A list of the DB security groups to assign to the DB instance.
 The list can include both the name of existing DB security groups or references to AWS::RDS::DBSecurityGroup resources created in the template.